 "SUNCOM's clients are truly grateful to PPL and enjoyed learning how the new equipment works," said Teri MacBride, regional affairs director for the Susquehanna Valley who helped facilitate the donation.

-"We are delighted to support the communities where our employees live and work," said Teri MacBride, PPL regional affairs director.
-"Organizations like the Community Arts Center improve the quality of life in north-central Pennsylvania."
+“We are pleased to support musical events as part of our commitment to supporting quality programs in the communities where our employees live and work,” said Teri MacBride, PPL regional affairs director for the Susquehanna Valley.

 Slavic Soul Party is a world brass band that created an acoustic mash-up of Balkan and Gypsy sounds with North American music, weaving the gospel, funk, dub, jazz, and Latin influences of New York's neighborhoods seamlessly into a Balkan brass setting.
 For more information, visit www.bucknell.edu/x93980.xml.